 Flammkuchen (Alemannic “Flammekueche”, French “tarte flambée”) originates from the French regions of Alsace and Lorraine as well as the outer south-west of Germany.
 A particularly thinly rolled out pastry base is spread with crème fraîche, topped with raw onions and…

-A croque (from the French verb croquer = to crack, to crunch) is a ham and cheese sandwich, but a very elegant sort if prepared correctly.
-Here is a quick version for Croque Madame, which differs from Croque Monsieur by…
+A croque monsieur (from the French verb croquer = to crack, crunch) is a ham and cheese sandwich, but a very elegant version when prepared correctly.
+For a croque madame, a sunny-side up egg is placed on top.
+This simple…

 Begin typing your search term above and press enter to search.
 Press ESC to cancel.